 About the Series

-In fall 2020, we began an exploration ofabolition as a critical framework for change.
-Through a series of virtual events with Ruth Wilson Gilmore, Derecka Purnell, and the upEND Movement, we hosted community conversations about challenging systems and reimagining ways to achieve justice and liberation while exploring abolition as a vision, abolition as practice, and abolition as a critical framework to bring about change.
+This fall we held our first ever virtual event series exploring abolition as a critical framework for change.
+Scholars, activists, and organizers led community conversations about challenging systems and reimagining ways to achieve justice and liberation while exploring abolition as a vision, abolition as practice, and abolition as a critical framework to bring about change.

-This spring 2021, the conversation continues.
-Join us for a series of virtual events and community conversations about challenging systems and reimagining ways to achieve justice and liberation.
-We invite you to attend these events and to view the previous recordings of this series to gain deeper insight and understanding into a subject many had not heard of or knew very little about, until abolition became very much part of our public discourse during the uprisings of Summer 2020.
+We invite you to view the recordings of these events to gain deeper insight and understanding into a subject many had not heard of or knew very little about, until it became very much part of our public discourse during the uprisings of Summer 2020.

-As the renowned activist and scholar Ruth Wilson Gilmore describes, abolition is "a way of seeing."
-She said abolition makes you ask, when you look, "what are you seeing and what would you rather see?"
+Renowned activist and scholar Ruth Wilson Gilmore describes abolition as "a way of seeing."
+She said abolition makes you ask, when you look, "what are you seeing and what would you rather see?".

 |Ruth Wilson Gilmore gave the keynote address for our annual Social Justice Solutions, A Community Activist Series a forum for the community to engage in conversation and explore action-oriented strategies to affect social change.
 Our goal is to inspire informed community activism as a powerful tool to achieve social, racial, economic, and political justice.

 Derecka Purnell is a human rights lawyer, writer, and organizer.
 She works to end police and prison violence by providing legal assistance, research, and trainings to community-based organizations through an abolitionist framework.